 It comes with a lifetime warranty and great customer support.

-To get the Sonic LX Professional, you must part with $199 or use the MGA10 coupon and buy it for $179 – 10% off.
+To get the Sonic LX Professional, you must part with $139 or use the MGA10 coupon to purchase it for 10% less.

-From our hands-on evaluations, if you’re leaning towards a typical equine massage gun, we recommend the Brandenburg massage gun because of Troy’s reputation and top-class company.
+From our hands-on evaluations, if you’re leaning towards a typical equine massager, we recommend the Brandenburg equine massage gun because of Troy’s reputation and top-class company.

-From our side-by-side tests, if the equine-specific models aren’t cutting it, we’ve found some non-equine massage guns that might be a better fit.
+From our side-by-side tests, if the equine-specific models aren’t cutting it, we’ve found some non-equine massager that might be a better fit.
 The Ekrin B37 stands out to us because of its impeccable quality.
 However, depending on your needs, the other two are equally great options.

 As always, feel free to ask us a question or just drop us a comment below.